 An implicit relationship is one where two items are related to each other by virtue of having common data that creates an association between them.
-In contrast, an explicit relationship is one that an archivist manually adds to relate two items.
+In contrast, an explicit relationship is one that an archivist manually adds a relationship between two items.

 The Digital Archive recognizes two kinds of implicit relationships: